Joachim93/Data-Science-Job-Analysis/README.md

 ## Preprocessing

-Subsequently, the raw data was cleaned, as well as new features were created from the existing information.
+Subsequently, the raw data was cleaned, as well as new features were created from the existing information using Pandas.
 The following steps were carried out:
 - Filtering out the relevant work types and contract types.
 - Classification of job titles into seven categories (Data Scientist, Data Analyst, Data Engineer, Machine Learning Engineer, Software Engineer, Data Science Consultant, Data Science Manager)